grobelDev/grobel.dev/server/articles/react-hooks-tic-tac-toe.md

 Snapshot:
 ![](https://cdn.discordapp.com/attachments/636565266356240394/693816330956308541/screenshot.png)

-We want a 3x3 grid, so lets split up the `<Square>` divs to reflect that.
+We want a 3x3 grid, so let's split up the `<Square>` divs to reflect that.

 ```js
 import React from 'react';